cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     https://api.cirrus-ci.com/v1/artifact/build/<CIRRUS_BUILD_ID>/<TASK_NAME>/<ARTIFACTS_NAME>.zip
     ```

-    It's also possible to download a particular file of an artifact and not the while archive by using `<ARTIFACTS_NAME>/<PATH>`
+    It's also possible to download a particular file of an artifact and not the whole archive by using `<ARTIFACTS_NAME>/<PATH>`
     instead of `<ARTIFACTS_NAME>.zip`.

 #### Artifact Type